kaushiksamanta/Foodz/README.md

 Foodz is uber for food App (Currently under development).

+Here is the link for api documentation http://foodz-kaushik.herokuapp.com/documentation

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a MEAN Stack application:
 * MongoDB - Go through [MongoDB Official Website](http://mongodb.org/) and proceed to their [Official Manual](http://docs.mongodb.org/manual/), which should help you understand NoSQL and MongoDB better.